SQream/sqream_docs/reference/sql/sql_statements/dml_commands/copy_from.rst

 COPY FROM
 **********************

 ``COPY ...
-FROM`` is a statement that allows loading data from files on the file-system and importing them into SQream tables.
+FROM`` is a statement that allows loading data from files on the filesystem and importing them into SQream tables.

+This is the recommended way for bulk loading CSV files into SQream DB.

+In general, ``COPY`` moves data between filesystem files and SQream DB tables.

 .. note::
    * Learn how to migrate from CSV files in the :ref:`csv` guide